badoo/MVICore/documentation/features/actorreducerfeature.md

 It will also wire everything up for you (reacting to a `Wish`, calling your `Actor` and subscribing to the `Observable<Effect>` returned by it, and calling your `Reducer` to emit your next `State`).

-> _Note: in this example, the error result is not stored in the state, but rather, the `FinishedWithError` effect is marked as being `News`._
+> _Note: in this example, the error result is not stored in the state.
+The preferred way in most cases is an event-based approach seen in the chapter [News and inter-feature communication](news.md)_
 >
->_This means, that it will automatically emit a one-time signal through `Feature.news` onto which you can subscribe to handle the error (log it, show a toast, etc.)_
->
->_But if you wish, you can still add a field in the `State` to store the error, just don't forget to reset it in the `Reducer` upon the next `StartedLoading` or `FinishedWithSuccess` effects._
+>_But if you need it, you can still add a field in the `State` to store the error, just don't forget to reset it in the `Reducer` upon the next `StartedLoading` or `FinishedWithSuccess` effects._
 >
 >_Another approach would be to use a Kotlin sealed class, or the functional `Either<A, B>` type for the payload, where `A` would be the error, `B` would be actual data.
 Really only up to you._